Depression in Older Adults: Signs, Symptoms, Treatment

-When you’re depressed, it’s hard to find the motivation to do anything—let alone look after your health.
+When you're depressed, it can be hard to find the motivation to do anything—let alone look after your health.
 But your health habits have an impact on depression symptoms.
-The better care you take of your body, the better you’ll feel.
+The better care you take of your body, the better you'll feel.

 Move your body

 Exercise is a powerful depression treatment.
 In fact, research suggests it can be just as effective as antidepressants.
 And you don’t have to suffer through a rigorous workout to reap the benefits.
 Take a short walk now and see how much better you feel.
 Anything that gets you up and moving helps.
 Look for small ways to add more movement to your day: park farther from the store, take the stairs, do light housework, or enjoy a short walk.
 It all adds up.

 Even if you're ill, frail, or disabled, there are many safe exercises you can do to build your strength and boost your mood—even from a chair or wheelchair.
 Just listen to your body and back off if you're in pain.